 Sleep is induced in part by the process of your body cooling down; that's why we don't sleep too well when the weather's hot and muggy.
 When you take a shower before bed, you activate your body's thermostat, causing you to fall asleep faster.
 Better sleep means lower levels of the stress hormone cortisol—which also happens to be a fat-storage hormone.
 (Cooling down also helps stimulate brown fat, a kind of fat found at the back of the neck that helps your body burn more calories—up to 275 in three hours, in fact!)

-Cook up some quick oats, the toss in some dark chocolate shavings, some berries, some nuts, and a dash of cinnamon.
+Cook up some quick oats, toss in some dark chocolate shavings, berries, nuts, and a dash of cinnamon.
 Together these ingredients work with the happy bacteria in your colon to produce butyrate, a fatty acid your body needs.
 Higher levels of butyrate reduce inflammation in your body and help reduce insulin resistance as well.
 Less inflammation means less bloating and a flat stomach.

 No, not the pink things that hold your teeth in place.
 Your sugarless gum may be causing your belly to swell.
 Studies show that sorbitol, a sugar alcohol used in most sugarless gums, takes a relatively long time to digest, and undigested sorbitol in your small intestine acts as a hothouse for the fermentation of bacteria, causing bloating and flatulence.
 Additionally, each chomp sends a signal to your brain, triggering hunger hormones.
-Stick to just a few pieces a day, or try a product like Simply Gum, which is made with only 6 ingredients, none of them artificial.
+Stick to just a few pieces a day.